DSC-Capstone/dsc-capstone.github.io/lessons/06/index.md

 ---
 layout: page
-title: "Quarter 2, Lesson 2 – Collaborating with Git"
+title: "Lesson 6 – Git"
 nav_exclude: true
 ---

-# Quarter 2, Lesson 2 – Collaborating with Git
+# Lesson 6 – Git
 {:.no_toc}

-{: .note }
+All lectures will be delivered as readings that you complete on your own time.
+Post questions with the lesson on Ed.

-**Reminder**: Read the [Quarter 2 Syllabus](../../../../syllabus) and [Quarter 2 Project](../../../../assignments/projects/q2) specifications, and sign up for a [Week 3 TA Check-In](../../../../assignments/projects/q2-checkin).
+Make sure to read this article before moving on to [Methodology Assignment 4](../../../assignments/methodology/04), which is due on Thursday, November 16th.

 ---